parmes/parmes/solfec/about.rst

 Solfec implements the Non-Smooth Contact Dynamics Method [1]_, [2]_ using MPI, C, Python and several 3rd party codes written in C/C++/Fortran.
-It includes mesh, convex polyhedra, sphere and ellipsoid based shapes, linear elastic first order finite elements, pseudo-rigid and rigid kinematics, velocity based Signorini-Coulomb contact/impact law, and a parallel time stepping combined with a simple dynamic load balancing.
+It includes mesh, convex polyhedra, sphere and ellipsoid based shapes, linear elastic first order finite elements, pseudo-rigid and rigid kinematics, velocity based Signorini--Coulomb contact/impact law, and a parallel time stepping combined with a simple dynamic load balancing.
 Solfec has been developed as a part of research [3]_, and it continues to be developed and maintained since.